missionpinball/mpf-docs/hardware/voltages_and_power/index.rst

 A large capacitor might help to keep this rail stable since pulsing and PWMing coil causes large electric and magnetic spikes.
-In some cases a PSU might driving coils without a capacitor on the rail.
+In some cases a PSU might turn off while driving coils without a capacitor on this rail.

 You want to use at least one fuse on the HV rail to prevent coils from burning.
 Most coils will start burning after a while if you enable them permanently